sele1888/Seleshi_Portfolio-main/README.md

 I developed and maintained a robust portfolio website for hearing company .
 This project combined my web development skills with a passion for knowledge sharing.
 The platform effectively highlights the company's work while providing a valuable resource for aspiring coders.

-## A sneak peek into what we have here🙈 :
+## A sneak peek into what I have here🙈 :

 ### Home Page: